 One of the advantages of display ads is the ability to provide graphics or other branded elements to capture your audience’s attention.
 This can also help build brand awareness because it’s not just your business name, but your brand identity that gets visibility.

 While you can target your display ads, they don’t produce the same impact as SEM ads, which reach people in the moment they are searching with your keywords.

 Display ads can sometimes fade into the background, so you will want to work to make them visually appealing.
 You should also be sure to match your landing pages to your display ads to increase their effectiveness in converting new visitors.

 In general, display ads are effective if you want to increase visibility on pages you know your potential customers visit.
-They are usually less expensive than SEM ads, and can also provide valuable insight about your visitors’ behavior.

 With more than two billion users (as of June 2017), Facebook presents a fantastic opportunity to reach a wider audience.
 Because Facebook is a social media site, you can expect more engagement from properly designed ads.
 They are great for increasing exposure on Facebook itself (through likes and shares), and can also drive more traffic to your website.

 Facebook works with advertisers to produce effective ads that don’t disrupt the user experience.
 This benefits you, Facebook, and your audience.

 Much like display ads, Facebook ads come in different forms: Desktop Sidebar, Desktop Feed, and Mobile Feed.